squidcloudio/squid-samples/angular-crud/README.md

 * [The Squid CLI](https://docs.squid.cloud/docs/development-tools/local-dev-cli)
 * [The Angular CLI](https://angular.io/cli)

+### Notes
+* This sample app contains similar code to our [Getting Started tutorial](https://docs.squid.cloud/docs/getting-started/dive-in/).
+To get a deep dive into the Squid code in this project, walkthrough the tutorial.
+The components that contain Squid code are `insert-user`, `read-users`, `update-user`, and `delete-user`.
+Note that this sample app contains additional organization and styling compared to the tutorial.

 ### Running the project
 1. In the [Squid Cloud Console](https://console.squid.cloud) create a new app called `angular-crud`.
 2. Connect the Squid backend to the new app you created by scrolling in the console to the **Backend** section and selecting **Create .env file**.
 Copy the command.